Monday closed Tuesday to Friday 11 am – 7 pm Saturday and Sunday 11 am – 8 pm the ticket office is open until 1 hour before Museum closing

 Focusing attention on the legacy of the “urban wonder” the meeting represents an opportunity to present and discuss three publications in particular: Estate Romana.
 Tempi e pratiche della città effimera by Federica Fava, a work by Léa-Catherine Szacka entitled Exhibiting the Postmodern: The 1980 Venice Architecture Biennale which examines the crucial contribution made by the first architecture biennale to the culture of the ephemeral and, in conclusion, Arte a Firenze 1970 – 2015.
 Una città in prospettiva by Alessandra Acocella and Caterina Toschi.

-Pippo Ciorra Senior Curator MAXXI Architettura
+Introduced by Pippo Ciorra Senior Curator MAXXI Architettura

 Speakers Alessandra Acocella Associazione Culturale Senza Cornice Federica Fava architectural historian Léa-Catherine Szacka architect Caterina Toschi Associazione Culturale Senza Cornice